Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Instead:

-Not only does this simplify your life, it amplifies your visibility because your message becomes focused and easier to recognize.
+Not only does this simplify your life, but it also amplifies your visibility, as your message becomes clearer and easier to recognize.

 Through the SEAMless Podcast Framework, I help clients audit their current platforms and choose the ones that best support their energy, audience, and business model.